AK2001/Car-Model-Classification-from-Image/README.md

 with a greater love for Artificial Intelligence.
 In the future I plan to **re-visit** this project and change the UI, add new features and options when it comes to model selection.

 Until then...
-I hope you enjoy my other projects on AI as well!
+I hope you enjoy my other projects as well!

 Any **recommendations** or **tips** are more than welcome!
 Eager to learn more 🤓📚.